Spider Bite Pictures, Symptoms, and Treatments

 - Put a cold compress on for 10 minutes.
 Remove for 10 minutes, then repeat.

 - After, go immediately to the emergency room.
-Bring the spider or a picture of it to help identify it if possible.
+If possible, bring either the spider or a picture of it to help identify it.

 If you have: